TrevorGHSeay/goto-Toggle/Scopes.md

 ## Scopes

-``Consider this: I just used a colon; and a semi-colon, and now a comma (but least I ended the sentence with period).``
+``Consider this: I just used a colon; a semi-colon too, and now a comma (but least I ended the sentence with period).``

 The above is a lenient example of scoping; but what is it that provides the structures for which to interpret?
 Well, the answer to that is grammar.
 As you can see, the example provided is comprised of a series of punctual cues; denoting the flow of the statement is required for legibility,